Physical education teacher education

-Students who are interested in preparation for coaching, health education or other subject areas can do so by completing appropriate coursework.
+Students who are interested in preparation for coaching or health endorsement areas can do so by completing appropriate coursework.
 Visit with an academic adviser if you are interested in additional endorsements.

 School of Education admission and licensure